 - (a) Full-time faculty members shall be entitled to medical leave at full pay for one calendar month in each academic year for the first two years of employment.
-Should any medical condition or injury extend beyond such accumulated leave, the matter will be brought to the attention of the Administration and the Union representative who will consider extension of such leave at full pay on an individual basis. - (b) Full-time faculty members after two years of employment shall be entitled to medical leave at full pay.
-If after one month medical prognosis indicates a permanent inability to return to full service, such an individual shall be covered by disability under Article 28.3 following six months at full pay. - (c) Part-time faculty members shall be entitled to three-quarters of a month's medical leave at their regular rates for each academic year of employment until such individuals achieve a Certificate of Continuous Employment.
-At that time, the provisions of the second sentence of Article 29.3(b) above, shall apply.
+Should any medical condition or injury extend beyond such accumulated leave, the matter will be brought to the attention of the Administration and the Union representative who will consider extension of such leave at full pay on an individual basis. - (b) Full-time faculty members after two years of employment and CCEs shall be entitled to medical leave at full pay.
+If after one month medical prognosis indicates a permanent inability to return to full service, such an individual shall be covered by disability under Article 28.3 following six months at full pay. - (c) Part-time faculty members without a CCE will be entitled to medical leave calculated as follows: - (1).
+The length of the medical leave shall be 1 month multiplied by the individual faculty member's years of employment (i.e. 4 months for a faculty member with 4 years of employment) but shall not exceed a single semester; - (2).
+The faculty member shall be eligible for 3⁄4 of his/her regular salary during the length of the medical leave as specified in 29.3(c)(1) above; and - (3).
+In no event shall the total amount of medical leave pay exceed 3/4 of the individual faculty member's pay for a single semester.